here for a list of RECENT & UPCOMING PERFORMANCES.

 Also a wonderful "profile-concert" of my works last week on the

 North American Saxophone Alliance convention, and next week the

-Frontwave Music Festival is featuring me with two or three
+Frontwave Music Festival is featuring me with two or three performances

 Plus, coordinating the annual Residency with The Cleveland Orchestra at